-The youngster with a collection worth thousands of pounds says the government’s plan to scrap the tax disc later this year is a big mistake.
+The youngster with a collection worth thousands of pounds says scrapping the car tax disc on 1 October, 2014, is a big mistake.

 Jude Currie, 11, from Cobham in Surrey, is an enthusiastic collector.

 But unlike others of his age group he's not into football stickers or science-fiction figurines: he likes collecting car tax discs – and now has over 12,000.